axibase/atsd/schema.md

 Each series is uniquely identified by a composite key consisting of `metric`, `entity`, and optional key-value pairs called `tags`.

-* Metric represents the name of a measurable numeric attribute such as `temperature`.
+* `Metric` represents the name of a measurable numeric attribute such as `temperature`.
-* Entity is the name of a physical or logical object being monitored such as `Br1740`(a bioreactor).
+* `Entity` is the name of a physical or logical object being monitored.
-* Tags are metadata and provide an additional level of detail about the observation, for example `part = Enclosure`.
+* `Tags` are metadata and provide an additional level of detail about the observation, for example `part = Enclosure`.

 The above sample series can be identified as follows: